toolhouseai/toolhouse-sdk-python/README.md

 For example, if you want to enhance your LLM's knowledge with live stock market data, you can create a Bundle with a stock price API call, a RAG for stock news, and summarization of SEC filings.
 In order to create a bundle, you need to:

-1. Go to the [Tool Store - Bundles](https://app.toolhouse.ai/bundles) and create a new bundle. eg: "stock_bundle"
+1. Head over to Toolhouse and create a new [bundle](https://app.toolhouse.ai/bundles). eg: "stock_bundle"
 2. Add tools to the bundle.
 3. Use the bundle in the Toolhouse SDK.